INTERVIEW-BP sees strong profits in renewed Azeri oil contract

 * BP CEO says new giant ACG deal profitable at $55/bbl oil

-* BP on track to start 7 projects in 2017 (Adds details, share price)
+* BP on track to start 7 projects in 2017 (Adds details, quotes, INTERVIEW tag)

 By Ron Bousso, Dmitry Zhdannikov and Karolin Schaps

-LONDON, Sept 14 (Reuters) - A deal by BP to extend oil production-sharing in Azerbaijan by 25 years is profitable at current oil prices even after paying a signing bonus and cutting foreign companies’ stake in the project, Chief Executive Bob Dudley said.
+LONDON, Sept 14 (Reuters) - A deal by BP to extend oil production-sharing in Azerbaijan by 25 years is profitable at current oil prices even after paying a signing bonus and cutting the firm’s stake in the project, Chief Executive Bob Dudley said in an interview.

 The pact between a BP-led consortium and Azerbaijan to continue developing the Azeri-Chirag-Guneshli (ACG) offshore fields until 2050 comes as the oil and gas company prepares to boost production sharply by the end of the decade.